matkijahenkilo/tsih-robo-ktx/README.md

 - `sauceSender`
   - checks if it's a link that can have its embed "fixed"
 - `randomReact`
   - has a small chance to react to a message with a random custom emoji from a random server.
-Is guaranteed when saying "tsih" or "nora"
+It's guaranteed when saying "tsih" or "nora"
 - `markov`
   - has a small chance to generate a random text based off a channel where `/markov read` were activated and send to a channel where `/markov write` were activated.
-    Is guaranteed when mentioning the bot, and can specify a word to begin with in between double quotes
+    It's guaranteed when mentioning the bot, and can specify a word to begin with in between double quotes

 ![tsih trying to english](https://raw.githubusercontent.com/matkijahenkilo/matkijahenkilo/refs/heads/main/imgs/2025-05-08_18-34-54.png)